 \item[E.2] The yearly chained FHPI declines at a slower rate than the matched Fisher index, Adobe DPI, and the monthly-chained FHPI, highlighting the importance of using hedonic adjustment and long chaining. \\

-\end{itemize} Indeed, the matched index potentially contains a matching bias created by the high turnover of products illustrated in Figure \ref{fig:turnover}.
-Moreover, as we emphasized in the introduction, the use of hedonic prices allows us to perform "long" chaining, thereby mitigating the "chain drift" problem.
+\end{itemize} Indeed, the matched index potentially contains selection bias induced by the rapid turnover of products, illustrated in Figure \ref{fig:turnover}.
+Moreover, as we emphasized in the introduction, the use of hedonic prices allows us to perform ``long" chaining, thereby mitigating the chain drift problem.

-The differences with CPI could be attributed to a number of sources: There are methodological differences: BLS uses a hybrid index where price levels are first measured within narrow subgroups of products, without quantity weighting, and then aggregated by Tornqvist index using expenditure shares for subgroups; moreover, BLS also uses their own hedonic models to perform quality adjustments.\footnote{Note that our goal here is also not to replicate the BLS CPI index but to construct a modern hedonic version of a classical Fisher index.
-We also note that the replication is simply precluded in our setting because we can not assign extremely many products manually to the subcategories used by BLS.} \cite{moulton2018measurement} discusses methodological points and estimates that the upward bias in the overall (non-apparel specific) CPI index may be in the range $[.4\%, 1.3\%]$, which could potentially reconcile some of the difference.
-Other sources of the difference could be the Amazon-specific productivity improvements leading to lower prices (e.g., improvements in supply-chain productivity) and different shares of products in the customers’ baskets.
+Differences from the CPI could be attributed to a number of sources: There are methodological differences: the BLS uses a hybrid index where price levels are first measured within narrow subgroups of products, without quantity weighting, and then aggregated using a Tornqvist index with expenditure shares for subgroups.
+Moreover, the BLS also uses their own hedonic models to perform quality adjustments.\footnote{Note that our goal here is also not to replicate the BLS CPI index but to construct a modern hedonic version of a classical Fisher index.
+We also note that the replication is simply precluded in our setting because we can not assign extremely many products manually to the subcategories used by BLS.} \cite{moulton2018measurement} estimates that the upward bias in the overall (non-apparel specific) CPI index may be in the range $[.4\%, 1.3\%]$, which could potentially reconcile some of the difference.
+Other sources of the difference could be the Amazon-specific productivity improvements leading to lower prices (e.g., improvements in supply-chain productivity) and different shares of products in customers’ baskets.